A critical assessment of bonding descriptors for predicting materials properties: Results and Discussions

 \section{Results and Discussions}

 We evaluated our descriptors using multiple methods and across a variety of target material properties.
-For clarity and brevity, we focus our discussion on a small number of representative methods and targets that best capture the study's main conclusions.
+Figure \ref{fig:overview_schematic} shows a simplified overview of the employed descriptor evaluation methods.
+For clarity and brevity, we focus our discussion on a small number of representative methods and targets from each sub-method depicted in Figure \ref{fig:overview_schematic} that best capture the study's main conclusions.
 These examples include both cases where the descriptors perform well and cases where they offer little to no improvement.
 Full methodological details are provided in Section~\ref{methods}, and the complete set of results for all methods and targets is available on the repository's \href{https://digimatchem.github.io/paper-ml-with-lobster-descriptors/}{GitHub pages}, organized for easy access and navigation.